NURSING 2010 - Pharmacology in Nursing II

 General Course Information

-Course Code NURSING 2010 Course Pharmacology in Nursing II Coordinating Unit School of Nursing Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites NURS 1009 Assumed Knowledge NURS 1009 Course Description Pharmacology for Nursing II extends the core pharmacological principles presented in Pharmacology for Nursing 1.
+Course Code NURSING 2010 Course Pharmacology in Nursing II Coordinating Unit Adelaide Nursing School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites NURS 1009 Assumed Knowledge NURS 1009 Course Description Pharmacology for Nursing II extends the core pharmacological principles presented in Pharmacology for Nursing 1.
 This course examines the nurses' role in the administration of more complex drugs and more sophisticated routes of administration.
 The application of drug therapy to a broad range of clinical presentations with emphasis on respiratory and cardiovascular disease complements other courses within the Bachelor of Nursing program.
 An emphasis on safe administration of IV and IM medications is made.
 Students will have an opportunity to consider the role of complementary therapy and learn of the nature of drug addiction.

 Course Coordinator: Dr Janet CollerCourse Coordinator: TBA